GursagarX/GursagarX/README.md

-- 🔭 I’m currently working on making small C Projects.
+- 🔭 I’m currently working on making small Projects in C Language.
 - 🌱 Learning New Things Everyday!
 - 👯 I’m looking to collaborate for Projects in C Programming Language!
 - 📫 How to reach me: [Insta - @singh_gursagar_](https://www.instagram.com/singh_gursagar_/)